Quick Links

 At key times in the year, students also have the opportunity to compete for their allocated houses.
 The activities are rugby, netball, cross country, football, hockey, cricket, rounders, swimming, Handball and of course the athletics events on the Sports Day.

-PE Extra-curricular programme
+PE Extra-curricular Programme

 The department runs a very extensive range of extra-curricular activities.
 There are some clubs that run throughout the year and some that are seasonal and reflect the focus activities in lessons.
 The teams enter a wide range of competitions enabling participation in a number of different activities and ability levels.

-Our Extra Curricular Clubs timetable for the Autumn Term 2024 can be found here.
+Our Extra Curricular Clubs timetable for the Autumn Term 2025 can be found here.

 PE Department School Trips